githwxi/ATS-Xanadu/prelude/README.md

 [(1, "a"), (1, "b"), (2, "a"), (2, "b"), (3, "a"), (3, "b")]
 ```

+It is straightforward to defined the cross product of two sequences.
 What `gseq_x2map` does is essentially to perform `gseq_map` on the
 sequence obtained from the cross product of two given sequences.
 It
 should be easy to extrapolate what `gseq_x3map` does and beyond.
 The